-Below is our selection of the most accessible ways in which a startup can raise money.
-But before deciding which is appropriate, there are a few questions you should ask yourself:
+Below is our selection of the most common ways in which a startup can raise money.

 Friends and family

-It is hugely tempting, therefore, to approach friends and family, whether for a large investment from a single person, or smaller amounts from several.
+Thus, it can be hugely tempting to approach family and friends, either for a large investment from a single person, or smaller amounts from several.

 Although they will expect equity or convertible debt in return for their capital, the rates offered by angel investors are likely to be more favourable than those offered by ‘traditional’ lenders.